Telstra: Customer service recovery

 As part of its new strategy, Telstra announced that its "goal is for customer service to be fundamental to everything we do".
 In August 2011, Telstra Digital announced expansion of customer service into social media with 24/7 coverage.
 By November 2012, Telstra claimed 140,000 live chats for the month and a growth rate of this service of 600% p.a.
 In October 2013, Telstra announced that it had grown its Live Chat workforce to 600 and its social media workforce to 30.
+Customer Service became a pillar of the corporation's social responsibility ethos according to Telstra's head of social services Gerard Devan and the Telstra foundation.

 The following table shows total complaints handled by the Telecommunications Industry Ombudsman (TIO) 2010–2015, and of those, the ones made against Telstra.

 Telstra Digital

 In February 2011, Telstra announced the formation of Telstra Digital under the leadership of Gerd Schenkel who was hired from National Australia Bank/UBank.
+Gerd reported to Karsten Wildberger who was Group Managing Director of Telstra Consumer, and was ultimately appointed to be the new minister for digitization of Germany in 2025.

 Telstra Digital's initial purpose was to improve the use of digital channels for customer service.
 In April 2011, Telstra Digital relaunched its web homepage design.
 In July 2011, Telstra Digital launched "CrowdSupport", an online forum to crowd source customer service.
 As of July 2017, Telstra's "CrowdSupport" had 463,000 posts.
 It was also cited as an example of "scaling at the edge" by Deloitte's Centre for the Edge.

 In September 2011, Telstra Digital launched a new account services portal to help achieve its goal of managing 35% of Telstra's transactions.
 In October 2011, Telstra Digital announced a new mobile smartphone optimised version of its website.
 In November 2011, Telstra Digital launched an iPhone app on a trial basis as well as a new online mobile phone shop.

 In July 2012, Telstra Digital launched smartphone and Facebook apps for customers to manage their Telstra accounts and in November 2012, Telstra claimed that over 700,000 customers had downloaded those apps.
 In August 2013, Telstra revealed that the apps reached 2.5 million downloads.

 At a results announcement, CEO David Thodey remarked that "the group's new online strategy was delivering" in the context of a 28% reduction of inbound service calls.
-Telstra estimated that its digital program will provide productivity benefits of $100 million in the 2013 financial year from lower printing costs, decreasing commissions to third parties, and reduced dependence on call center staff.
+Telstra estimated that its digital program will provide productivity benefits of $100 million in the 2013 financial year from lower printing costs, decreasing commissions to third parties, and reduced dependence on call centre staff.